 Students are expected to attend school regularly and be on time for their classes.
 Students who have good attendance enjoy school more, have higher grades and obtain a better education.
 Regular attendance is one of the most important factors that determine school success.
 Parents/Guardians are required to notify the school of a student's absence.
 Please report your child's absence and reason for absence before 9:00 a.m. at 660-874-4126.
-Student Absences need to be reported in writing, by phone, or in person at the elementary office.
+Student absences need to be reported in writing, by phone, or in person at the elementary office.
+Please note that our school day begins at 8:15 a.m..
+If a student arrives after 8:15 a.m., they must be signed in by an adult at the elementary office.